Table of Contents

 - It seems that Kimura-san wants to fight.

-- (The explanation is) Kimura wants to eat okonomiyaki.
+- (The situation is) Kimura-san wants to eat okonomiyaki.